nitish1888/idea_hub/docs/COMPLETE_SYSTEM_ARCHITECTURE.md

     chat = self.gemini_model.start_chat()

     system_prompt = f"""
-    You are an intelligent Red Hat Innovation Research Agent with access to specialized tools.
+    You are an intelligent Company Innovation Research Agent with access to specialized tools.

     Your task: {research_query}